 The aforementioned items in a public employee's personnel file would not be subject to disclosure.
-These items include information relating to potential job eliminations, reassignments of positions and salary calculations, subjects which are proper for nonpublic executive session discussion by the agency.
+These items include information relating to potential job eliminations, reassignments of positions and salary calculations, subjects which are proper for non-public executive session discussion by the agency.

-My opinion is based on the Order of Judge Moss in the Cooper, et al., case, supra, currently under appeal to the South Carolina Supreme Court.
+My opinion is based on the Order of Judge Moss in the Cooper, et al. vs. Richland School District One case, currently under appeal to the South Carolina Supreme Court.
 Judge Moss found that Sections 1-20.1 and 1-20.3 of the Act must be construed together in order to determine the true intent and spirit of the Act.
 Therefore, if an item in a personnel file is appropriate for discussion in executive session under Section 1-20.3, then it is not discoverable under Section 1-20.1.